Precedence of Python Operators

 5 - 7 is an expression.
 There can be more than one operator in an expression.

-To evaluate these type of expressions there is a rule of precedence in Python.
-It guides the order in which operation are carried out.
+To evaluate these types of expressions there is a rule of precedence in Python.
+It guides the order in which these operations are carried out.